Kishorebskr/Datarade/README.md

 Following Iterations are involved in this repository to acheive the automation pipeline for DB provision of web-app with additional health check services.

-Assumtions
+Assumtions:
-webapp name - project-webapp
+- webapp name - project-webapp
-DB port - 5432
+- DB port - 5432
-app port - 8080
+- app port - 8080

 -------------------------------------------------------------------------------------------------------------
 1. GITLAB CI